Haibane Renmei: Themes and analysis

 Haibane Renmei introduces many mysteries over the course of the series, leaving most of them unanswered and up to interpretation.
 The exact nature of the haibane, Toga, and the world of Glie are never explained.
 The audience is not shown what, if anything, lies beyond the wall or what happens to the characters after their Day of Flight.
-The creators have deliberately maintained this ambiguity and refused to elaborate on these points in interviews, with Yoshitoshi Abe stating he doesn't want to impose his personal views on the viewers.
+The creators have deliberately maintained this ambiguity and refused to elaborate on these points in interviews; Yoshitoshi Abe has stated that he does not want to impose his personal views on the viewers.